Cough. Sneeze. Shiver. Hack.

 - Make a video visit appointment to meet with your preferred primary care doctor or a clinician.

-- Start a Virtuwell visit for 24/7 treatment without an appointment.
+- Start a Virtuwell visit and get convenient care without an appointment.
 Just answer a few questions, and you’ll get your diagnosis and treatment plan from a board-certified nurse practitioner.

 There’s no prescription medication that can knock out a cold.
 But if you have the flu, antiviral medications such as Tamiflu (oseltamivir) and Relenza (zanamivir) can help.
 These fight the flu by keeping viruses from reproducing in your body, and work best when started within 48 hours after symptoms start.